Dana Point, California: Education

 The city is served by Capistrano Unified School District.
 It includes Dana Hills High School, one of the oldest high schools in the area, which opened in 1972.
 The cross country program at Dana Hills High School won California state titles in 1988, 2007, 2008, and 2009.

 Emergency services

 Fire protection in Dana Point is provided by the Orange County Fire Authority with ambulance service by Doctor's Ambulance.
 Law enforcement is provided by the Orange County Sheriff's Department.

-Year-round marine safety services are provided by (U.S. Ocean Safety Lifeguards) now called O C lifeguards, on the county beaches, and California state lifeguards on the state beaches.
+Year-round marine safety services are provided by US Ocean Safety, d.b.a.
+OC Lifeguards, on the county beaches, and California state lifeguards on the state beaches.

 Media

-Dana Point is served by two newspapers, the Dana Point News (owned by the Orange County Register) and the Dana Point Times.
+Dana Point is served by two newspapers, the Dana Point News, owned by the Orange County Register, and the Dana Point Times, published by Picket Fence Media.
 Both papers run once weekly.

 The Laguna Niguel-Dana Point Patch is an online-only news website that also serves Dana Point along with its neighbor, Laguna Niguel.